• Skip to main content

 To answer that question, you will determine five variables:

-• When you had your last bolus
+- When you had your last bolus

-• How many units it was
+- How many units it was

-• How many correction units/ boluses were taken
+- How many correction units/ boluses were taken

-• The timing of corrections
+- The timing of corrections

-The amount of carbohydrates is the variable a diabetic needs to know in order to perform well.
+The amount of carbohydrates is the variable a person with diabetes needs to know to perform well.
 Carbohydrates provide both energy (fuel in the tank) and an offset to insulin on board.
-Proteins and fats must also be considered, although their contribution to raising blood sugar is less and slower in nature.

 Below, we will evaluate three timing options prior to your activity and discuss how to work out a pre-activity plan.

-Three hours prior to exercise
+Three hours before exercise

 Taking your insulin three hours before an activity means that the insulin will have little impact on your blood sugar when you exercise.
-Most rapid acting insulins only affect the body for 3.5 to 4 hours.
+Most rapid-acting insulins only affect the body for 3.5 to 4 hours.
 However, what you do in this window will set you up for success in your activity.

 Three hours before a workout, you can eat a regular meal and take your normal bolus amount.
 If you are on an insulin pump, there is usually no need to modify your basal rate at this point.